 Years

-Plant and mining equipment 3-4
+3-4

-Machinery 3-5
+3-5

-Office and furniture 3-5
+3-5

-Vehicles 3-4
+3-4

-Lab equipment 3-5
+3-5

 Major overhaul expenditures on mobile equipment and other tangible property, including replacement spares and labour costs, are capitalized and amortized over the average expected life between major overhauls.
 All other replacement spares and other costs relating to maintenance of the mobile equipment are charged to operating costs if it is not probable that future economic benefits will flow to the Company.